dougy147/scitopdf/README.md

 # scitopdf

-`scitopdf` automatically downloads articles from Sci-Hub, given a title (and/or authors names, year of publication, journal, DOI, or http address) to a default repertory (`$HOME/downloads/scihub`).
+`scitopdf` automatically downloads papers from Sci-Hub, given a title (and/or authors names, year of publication, journal, DOI, or http address) to a default repertory (`$HOME/downloads/scihub`).

-The interest of `scitopdf` is :
+`scitopdf` :
-- it automatically locates Sci-Hub's website (via sci-hub.now.sh)
+- automatically locates Sci-Hub's website (via sci-hub.now.sh)
-- it is not as rigid on orthograph and syntax as Sci-Hub's search engine (because it leverages crossref.org's one)
+- is not as rigid on orthograph and syntax as Sci-Hub's search engine (because it leverages Crossref's one)
-- it automatically downloads and opens the article
+- automatically downloads (and opens) papers pdf
-- it can download multiple documents from a list of references
+- can download multiple papers from a list of references
-	* If you have a list of articles (say you pasted a bibliography in a .txt file), `scitopdf` can process each line and download each reference with the option `-l` (or `--list`).
+	* if you have a list of papers (say you pasted a bibliography in a .txt file), `scitopdf` processes each line and downloads each reference.
+Use the option `-l` (or `--list`).

 ## Installation